 The following video will show you the procedure, before, the healing up until 10 weeks after the procedure.
 The video will provide you with an overview of the entire case study and will emphasize the important points you can learn from this experience.

 The subject was approximately 45 years of age at the time of the treatment.

 The mole was benign and removed for aesthetic reasons only, it was neither inflamed nor red.

 The objective of the aesthetic practitioner was to level off the mole with the surrounding skin area in order to achieve the best possible results.

-As seen the skin is slightly pinker soon after the scab has fallen off (during the long-term healing).
+As seen the skin is slightly pinker soon after the scabs has fallen off (during the long-term healing).
 This is a normal reaction after mole removal of any other minor skin wounds.
 The area will eventually blend with the surrounding skin, leading to seamless results in most cases.
-Always bear in mind that the area does not always blend perfectly with the surrounding skin.
-Sometimes a minor permanent scar may result, despite the way the treatment was carried out.
+Always bear in mind that the area doe not always blend perfectly with the surrounding skin.
+Sometimes a minor permanent scars may result, despite the way the treatment was carried out.

 In the following gallery you will see the most important pictures of this case study.